One day, I woke up to new magical internet monies sitting in my online wallet:

 Just for fun: earn free crypto by hunting for airdrops & bonuses

-Effort level: medium to high
+Effort level: high

 Note: updated this section to take out Earn.com, which has been acquired by Coinbase!